chscott/ConnectionsSilentInstall/README.md

 8. If you choose to install Connections with the CCM component, note that the script will invoke the createGCD and createObjectStore configuration scripts.
 These require real-time user input, so the main installation script will pause and wait for interactive at this point in the install process.

+9. The general flow of the installation and approximate timing of each step is as follows:

+    1. Install DB2 (>5 minutes)
+    2. Create Connections databases (20 minutes if installing all Connections apps)
+    3. Install TDI (<5 minutes)
+    4. Populate Profiles (depends on user count)
+    5. Install IIM (<1 minute)
+    6. Install WebSphere components (10 minutes)
+    7. WebSphere post-install tasks (10 minutes)
+    8. Install Connections (90 minutes if installing all Connections apps)
+    9. Connections post-install tasks (90 minutes)